Aebel-Shajan/Driftin-Deliveries/README.md

 * Use shift and turn to drift
 * Dont use space to fly 😡 (devs only)
 * Collect food and feed them to the victims
+* Use the minimap (bottom left) to find food and customers

 Link: [https://drifitin-deliveries.vercel.app/](https://drifitin-deliveries.vercel.app/)
 (Might take a while to load)